Overview

 Traumatic brain injury is the leading cause of death and disability of young adults in the developed world.

 There is evidence that the body’s immune response to a severe traumatic brain injury compounds the initial damage in some patients, leading to a worse outcome.
-Professor Menon aims to improve understanding of this immune response, how it might impact recovery, and how it could be prevented or treated to improve outcomes for patients.
+In this project, the team set out to improve understanding of this immune response, how it might impact recovery, and how it could be prevented or treated to improve outcomes for patients.

 About traumatic brain injury

-Traumatic brain injury (TBI) is defined as damage to the brain caused by an external physical force – most commonly the result of an accident, assault or fall.
+Traumatic brain injury (TBI) is damage to the brain that is caused by an external physical force – most commonly the result of an accident, assault or fall.
 It is the leading cause of death and disability of young adults in the developed world.

-Compounding the direct injury, subsequent brain swelling causes further damage to the brain.
-And, additionally, a third of brain-injured patients display a progressive loss of brain cells over the years following the injury.
+On top of the initial injury, subsequent brain swelling in the days after the injury causes further damage to the brain.
+Additionally, one in three brain-injured patients develop progressive neurodegeneration over the years following the injury.

-Although little except prevention can influence the initial injury, these two secondary phenomena could theoretically be prevented with medication, thereby improving outcomes.
+Although little except prevention can influence the initial injury, these two secondary phenomena could theoretically be prevented with medication, thereby improving outcomes for patients.

 Read more: Brain and spinal cord injury